OliverHi/home-assistant-xiaomi-fan-card/README.md

 The card shows the power state (on/off), the oscillation state (moving or not), fan speed (level 1 to 3), current mode and the minutes left on the shutdown timer.
 The buttons can be used to power the fan on or off (first button), to enable the oscillation (second button), stop it (third button) or set the fan speed levels (button 3 to 6).

-## Installation
-You can manually install this card by adding the xiaomi-fan-card.js to your `<config>/www/` folder.

 ## Disclaimer
 This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with the Xiaomi Corporation, or any of its subsidiaries or its affiliates.
 The official Xiaomi website can be found at https://www.mi.com/global/.